edgedb/edgedb-js/docs/driver.rst

 Use ``querySingle`` if you expect your query to return *zero or one* elements.
 Unlike ``query``, it either returns a single element or ``null``.
-Note that if you're selecting an array, tuple, or
+Note that if you're selecting an array, tuple, or set, the returned 'single' element will be an array.

 .. code-block:: js